-The base cone 6 glaze recipe for Alberta Slip, it adds 20% frit (Ferro 3195 preferred, also 3134) to produce a well-melted amber transparent.
+The base cone 6 glaze recipe, it is just 80% Alberta Slip and 20% frit (Ferro 3195 preferred, also 3134) and produces a well-melted amber transparent.
 It is very useful itself as a cover and liner glaze and can become much more if slow cooled (to form surface crystallization) and with additions (e.g. to form cobalt-free floating blue).

 Transparent glaze of choice for dark bodies

-The amber color and micro-bubble-free matrix make this work so well.
+The amber color and micro-bubble-free matrix make this work very well.

 Coffee Clay fired at cone 6 with transparent glazes.
 The Alberta Slip GA6-A glaze (left) is clearly better that the G2926B on the right.
 This firing is schedule C6DHSC, a 100F/hr slow cool to 1400F.
 The glaze is the right certainly has fewer bubbles than normal, but still is not nearly as good as the one on the left.

-The GA6-A glaze on the insides of these mugs has crystallized during cooling (normally it is a transparent amber).
-This happened because we programmed the firing to drop at 150F/hr down to 1400F (the GA6-C blue requires it).
-You can prevent the crystallization during slow cooling by adding 1% tin oxide to the recipe.
+The GA6-A glaze on the insides of these mugs has crystallized during cooling (it fast-cools as a transparent amber).
+This happened because we used the C6DHSC firing schedule, it drops at 150F/hr down to 1400F.
+The crystallizing in this recipe can be prevented by adding 1% tin oxide (the GA6-B recipe does not crystallize).

 This glaze is most often prepared using the traditional method of simply adding water until the desired consistency is achieved (do the initial mix with 8 parts water and 10 powder).
 We find that 1.45 specific gravity works for us using our tap water.
 No flocculant additions are generally needed and application properties are very good as long as the slurry is not too viscous or too runny (dries quickly on bisque without cracking and, after dipping, there is minimal dripping).